j-carson/j-carson.github.io/_posts/2019-01-12-The-Forest.md

 ## What could go wrong?

+In theory, the data was supposed to be counter readings at four hour intervals, but in practice there were some messy rows.

 - Data could be over- or under- collected.

   The data included instances where multiple observations were just minutes apart, and other cases where there were one or more missed observations in a sequence leading to intervals that were more than 4 hours apart, up to 24 hours.